AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 1/doc/classes.md

 * Member variables in a class can only be a `stack` variable or `pointer`.
 * It cannot be a <strike>reference</strike>.
 Because reference can't be left un-initialized.
 * Private members of classes (variables and functions) aren't accessible from the outside of the class definition.

+### Constructor

+It is a special kind of method that is called when an instance of a class is created.
+How to create a constructor:
+* No return type
+* Same name as the class name
+* Can have parameter or not
+* Usually used to initialize member variables of a class
+* Declare in `public` specifier